 Fish On A Soapbox January 26 1990

-San Francisco Sentinel January 26, 1990 Street Talk Fish on a Soapbox By Doris Fish Arts Writer “Save the Pigs!” was the headline for a discarded column I started some weeks back.
-It was not very amusing, with long turgid ramblings about the shocking cruelties inflicted on our porcine brothers for no other…
+Doris Fish’s San Francisco Sentinel Columns San Francisco Sentinel January 26, 1990 Street Talk Fish on a Soapbox By Doris Fish Arts Writer “Save the Pigs!” was the headline for a discarded column I started some weeks back.
+It was not very amusing, with long turgid ramblings about the shocking cruelties inflicted on…

 Read more